dragonfly-xyz/useful-solidity-patterns/patterns/error-handling/README.md

 }
 ```

-But remember that `returnOrRevertData` can potentially be (and usually is) an ABI-encoded `Error(string)` type, not a string at all (i.e., `08c379a00000000000000000000000000000000000000000000000000000000000000020...`)!
-And since `revert()` ABI-encodes its argument as an `Error(string)` type, what actually ends up being bubbled up to the caller is a double-encoded `Error(string)` (an error within an error), which makes absolutely no sense.
-The correct way to bubble up a captured revert without altering the data is to drop to some simple assembly:
+But remember that revert data can potentially be (and often is) an ABI-encoded `Error(string)` type, not a string at all!
+And since `revert()` ABI-encodes its argument as an `Error(string)` type, what actually ends up being bubbled up to the caller is a double-encoded `Error(string)` (an encoded error within an encoded error), which makes absolutely no sense.
+The correct way to bubble up a captured revert without altering the data is to drop into some simple assembly:

 ```solidity
 (bool success, bytes memory returnOrRevertData) = someContract.call(...);